operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 Use a [finalizer].

-## I keep seeing the following intermittent warning in my Operator's logs: `The resourceVersion for the provided watch is too old.` What's wrong?
+## I see the warning in my Operator's logs: `The resourceVersion for the provided watch is too old.` What's wrong?

 This is completely normal and expected behavior.